How an Accident Affects Your Car Insurance: Rate Increases & What to Expect

 Not-at-Fault Accidents

-Even when you're not responsible for an accident, your insurance rates may increase by an average of 10% nationally.
-Insurify data shows liability-only drivers paying $99/month with a clean record rising to approximately $114/month after a not-at-fault accident.
+Even when you're not responsible for an accident, your insurance rates may increase by an average of 10% nationally, though many insurers have moved toward not penalizing fault-free drivers.
 The impact varies significantly by insurance company and state.

 Some states protect drivers from rate increases after not-at-fault accidents.
-California and Oklahoma prohibit insurers from raising rates when drivers are completely fault-free.
+California, Washington, Oklahoma, and Massachusetts prohibit insurers from raising rates when drivers are completely fault-free.
 In states without such protections, increases typically last for the same 3–5 year period as at-fault accidents, though the percentage impact remains much lower.
 See how car insurance claims affect your rates for a deeper breakdown by claim type.

 Pincher's Pro Tip